Project

 Dylan Capitti Fenton, California State University, Northridge, Van Nuys, United States

-Dylan intends to achieve the following milestones:
+After 3 months, Dylan has achieved the following milestones: